What is Times Interest Earned?

-Interest Coverage Ratio (ICR) is one of the leverage/coverage ratios which is calculated in order to know the cash profit availability to repay the interest on debts.
-Generally, ICR is determined when a firm/business borrows a loan from a bank / financial institution / any other loan provider.
+Interest Coverage Ratio (ICR) is one of the leverage / coverage ratios which is calculated in order to know the availability of cash profit to repay the interest on debts.
+Generally, ICR is determined when a firm / business borrows a loan from a bank / financial institution / any other loan provider.

 This ratio explains the ability of cash profits to meet interest payment of the loan.
 It is an important ratio for the financial analysis of a business or firm especially from the viewpoint of a lender.
-This is because of the reason that the ratio indicates the repayment capacity of paying interest by the borrower.
+This is because the ratio indicates the repayment capacity of borrower to repay interest.

 How to Calculate Interest Coverage Ratio?